-The Galleri collection kits should be stored at room temperature.
-Avoid storing the kits in places that experience high or low temperatures.
+Collection kits should be stored at room temperature.
+Avoid storing the collection kits in places that experience high or low temperatures.

 No, the Galleri test blood draw requires no preparation or fasting by the patient.
 Fasting for other blood draws will not affect the Galleri test results if blood is drawn at the same time.

 Test results should be available within 10 business days from the date the sample arrives at GRAIL’s laboratory.
 Typically, a sample will arrive at the laboratory in 1 to 2 business days after the blood sample is shipped.

 In the rare scenarios where a sample fails, you will be notified about your sample’s status.
 At this time a new expected report date will be provided.

 The Galleri test results reports are shared with the ordering healthcare provider via the online Provider Portal.
 Email notifications will be sent to the ordering provider when new reports are ready.

 The Galleri test did not detect DNA methylation signals associated with cancer in the analyzed cell-free DNA obtained from the patient’s blood sample.
 This does not exclude the presence of cancer.
 Individuals should be advised to continue participating in all recommended cancer screening options at appropriate intervals.
 If signs and symptoms arise, timely clinical evaluation by qualified health care professionals is recommended.